Updated: Nov 12, 2020

 My Deodorant History

 As a teenager, I loved my Dove cucumber scented antiperspirant enough to smuggle it into my house despite my mom's household war on antiperspirants and any mainstream beauty products.
-My mom was a health food store devotee long before Whole Foods came around, back when health food stores still smelled of musty bulk herbs and old incense and vegetarianism seemed radical.
+My mom was a health food store devotee long before Whole Foods came around, back when health food stores still smelled of musty bulk herbs and old incense and a vegetarian diet seemed radical.
 I loved our weekly trip to the local health food store, the Country Cupboard, but my love of artificial scented deodorant was stronger.
-I remember seeing deodorant ads in fashion magazines, and choosing my next tube based on whatever the ad promised to bring to my life.
+I remember seeing deodorant ads in fashion magazines, and choosing my next tube based on whatever the ads I was served.
 The deodorant brand Ban truly snagged me with their Teen Vogue spreads depicting beautiful teen girls "banning" typical teenage worries, worries presumably brought on by perspiration...
 I remember thinking the girl in the ad below was particularly stunning/cool, and just like that, Ban secured another angsty teen.

 Rumors of aluminum (the active ingredient in antiperspirant) causing alzheimer's and breast cancer were all over the place, but that didn't deter my devotion to my favorite deodorant.
 I used Dove and Ban antiperspirants as a teenager, and they both saw me through many sweaty days spent horse showing in a wool coat in 90 + degrees.